How to create a custom ID for lists and libraries

 Classic SharePoint list with SharePoint Designer workflow that populates Request Number

-8 thoughts on “How to create a custom ID for lists and libraries
+8 responses to “How to create a custom ID for lists and libraries”

 I’m following Modern SharePoint steps to populate a Request ID.
 After adding a new item, it returns to my list view.
 The Request ID does not include the [ID] immediately in the list view.
 After a few minutes, the Request ID refreshes to include [ID].
 Is there anything I can do to have the list view show the correct Request ID immediately after adding an item?